Manudeep-git/Treasure_Hunters/README.md

 ### How to Run

-This project was written in Python 3.7.2 and requires modules that can be installed by navigating to the project directory and running this command:
+This project was written in Python 3.9.4 and required modules can be installed by navigating to the project directory and running this below command:
 ```
 pip3 install -r requirements.txt
 ```
-Once the dependencies are installed, learning can commence.
+Once the dependencies are installed, learning can start.
 To train an agent, an environment size must be specified.
 The available sizes are "small", "medium", and "large".
 Optionally, the presence of enemies in each environment can be toggled by adding "enemies" to the command.
 Each of the environments can used by issuing a command of this format:
 ```
-python3 main.py <size> [enemies]
+python main.py <size> [enemies]
 ```

 **Examples:**

 To run the small environment with no enemies:
 ```
-python3 main.py small
+python main.py small
 ```

 To run the medium environment with enemies:
 ```
-python3 main.py medium enemies
+python main.py medium enemies
 ```

 **Note: It takes a very long time to train on the large environment without enemies.
 This has already been done and the results are shown below**